OndraZizka/csv-cruncher/README.md

 Usage example
 =============

-Simple SQL operation on a single CSV file:
+Simple SQL SELECT on a single CSV file:

     crunch -in myInput.csv -out output.csv
         -sql "SELECT AVG(duration) AS durAvg FROM (SELECT * FROM myInput ORDER BY duration LIMIT 2 OFFSET 6)" --json

-With input files searched in a directory and concatenated:
+With input files searched in a directory and concatenated into one table:

     crunch
         -in src/test/data/sampleMultiFilesPerDir/apollo_session/